-Norfolk Island is a green speck in the vast South Pacific Ocean, 1600km northeast of Sydney and 1000km northwest of Auckland.
-It's the largest of a cluster of three islands emerging from the Norfolk Ridge, which stretches from New Zealand to New Caledonia, the closest landfall, almost 700km north.
+Norfolk Island (population 2302) is a pine-studded speck adrift in the South Pacific Ocean, 1600km northeast of Sydney and 1000km northwest of Auckland.
+It's the largest of a cluster of three islands emerging from the underwater Norfolk Ridge, which stretches from New Zealand to New Caledonia, the closest landfall, almost 700km north.

 Polynesians were in Norfolk 800 years before it was first seen by Captain Cook in 1774.
 From 1788, only weeks after the First Fleet reached Port Jackson to settle Sydney, until 1855 it was twice used as a penal colony and became known as 'hell in the Pacific' after being declared 'a place of the extremest punishment short of death'.

 After 1855 the prisoners were shipped off to Van Diemen's Land (Tasmania) and Queen Victoria handed the island over to the descendants of the mutineers from the HMS Bounty, who had outgrown their adopted Pitcairn Island.
 About a third of the present population is descended from the 194 Pitcairners and their Tahitian wives who arrived on 8 June 1856.

 The island measures only 8km by 5km, with vertical cliffs defining much of the coastline.
 Kingston is on Slaughter Bay on the island's south coast.
 The service town of Burnt Pine is in the centre of the island, near the airport, while Norfolk Island National Park encompasses the hillier northern part of the island.